 - Participation at the Researchers’ Night 2018, Serbia presenting this project in a way that is understandable and interesting to ordinary people, especially children.
 There was also one video conference during manifestation where the project was presented to citizens in Slovenia.
 See photos showing people watching the demonstration of probiotic application to fish.
 Photos were shot by SCIMFONICOM 20182019.

-Two manuscripts with results of this project have been submitted to international journals.
-The last (third) manuscript is in preparation and we expect it to be submitted by the beginning of the January 2019.
+Three manuscripts with results of this project have been submitted to international journals.

 For more information contact Dr Jovanka Lukic, PhD, IMGGE, UB, Serbia - email@example.com